lnurl/luds/lnurl-auth.md

     ```

 `event` enums meaning:
-- `REGISTERED`: service has created a new account linked to user provided `linkingKey`.
+- `register`: service will create a new account linked to user's `linkingKey`.
-- `LOGGEDIN`: service has found a matching existing account linked to user provided `linkingKey`.
+- `login`: service will login user to an existing existing account linked to user's `linkingKey`.
-- `LINKED` service has linked a user provided `linkingKey` to user's existing account (if account was not originally created using `lnurl-auth`).
+- `link` service will link a user provided `linkingKey` to user's existing account (if account was not originally created using `lnurl-auth`).
-- `AUTHED`: user was requesting some stateless action which does not require logging in (or possibly even prior registration) and that request was granted.
+- `auth`: some stateless action which does not require logging in (or possibly even prior registration) will be granted.

 ## `linkingKey` derivation